mp3 Demo 1 - Froberger - Toccata 1

 Austrian harpsichord by Johann Anton Miklis, 1671

-The harpsichord still remains in well-playable condition despite its age.
-It is now available for your sampler, presented in its original Valotti-tuning at 392 Hz, capturing all three register variations - 8', 4' and both registers together.
-Presets at 440 Hz are also available.
-In its bass octave, the harpsichord does not feature a c-sharp note, as part of its design.
-We added "optimized" presets so it can be played regularly in the bass as well.
+The harpsichord is presented in its original Valotti-tuning at 392 Hz, capturing all 3 register variations - 8', 4' and both registers together.
+Presets at 440 Hz pitch and with equal temperament tuning are also available.

-Like all harpsichords, the instrument is not touch-sensitive in the sense of a piano.
-However, not any given note will sound exactly the same twice due to different resonances of body and strings.
+Like all harpsichords, the instrument is not touch-sensitive like a piano.
+However, hitting a note won't sound exactly the same twice due to different resonances of soundboard and strings.